 Pickle, vinegar: Perishable foods that are preserved in vinegar or a brine.

 Pimento Cheese: Considered a southern delicacy, it is a mixture of cheddar cheese, pimento pepper, and mayonnaise.
 It is served with saltine crackers.
 Pimento cheese actually has origins in New York during the late 1800's due to industrial food manufacturing.
 In 1911, pimento cheese was booming within the nation and Georgia began cultivating domestic pimento peppers due to the demand of the sweet Spanish pepper.
-It is believed that George was the reason why pimento cheese became a southern classic.
+It is believed that Georgia was the reason why pimento cheese became a southern classic.

 Plantation: Large area of land where crops are planted for commercial sale.
 It is typically tended by resident laborers.
 Slavery was the main source of labor for Plantations in the American South.